 There is light and dark in all the relationships between the characters in Johnson’s novel.
 Her mastery comes in exploring how these relationships mutate and the joy and terror they produce.
 In Sisters, Sheela has happy memories where the family’s life in Oxford is warmed by cosy pubs, cobbled stones and the three of them hand-in-hand.
 At the same time, she is haunted by her depression and the casual violence of the sisters’ grim secondary school.
 In each chapter, there is potential for Settle House to become a home as much as a house of horrors, for July and September’s relationship to relax into an easier love and for the past to stay quietly buried.
 However, Johnson dances these possibilities just out of reach and we stay straining, like the sisters, to see the light in the dark and stare into the eclipse taking place.

 Sisters is a book that can be easily finished in one sitting.
 Like the old house at the centre of the story, it wraps itself around the reader, compelling them to fall deeper and deeper into its web.
 While it may be an intense and quick read, it’s also a story that refuses to be forgotten.
 Long after you finish the final pages the characters and the mesmerising ending will stay with you.
 Like September and July playing hide and seek in the cavernous insides of the Settle House, Sisters will reverberate around your head for days to come.

-Sisters by Daisy Johnson is published by Jonathan Cape, 13 August, 2020.
+Sisters by Daisy Johnson was published by Jonathan Cape on 13 August 2020.

 Cover image of Sisters.
 This shows a woman’s face rotated 90 degrees clockwise, and the author name and book title.